-Once the downloading process is complete, double-click on the setup files and follow the instructions to complete installation.
+Once the downloading process is complete, double-click on the setup files and follow the instructions to complete the installation.

 If in spite of reinstalling the Realtek HD Audio, if you still find the component missing, or no Speaker icon or Display icon, or if you find difficulty opening it, follow these suggestions.

 Fix Realtek HD Audio Manager issues